Costs of a Buying Agent in the Netherlands (2026)

 CostAmount

-Transfer tax (overdrachtsbelasting)2% of purchase price (0% for first-time buyers under 35)
+Transfer tax (overdrachtsbelasting)2% of purchase price (0% for first-time buyers under 35, within the price cap)

 Structural survey (bouwkundige keuring)€300–€450